+ASSET

+MANAGEMENT

 We kept the risk stance at "mild disinclination" after last month's upgrade.
-After solid performances of most risky assets (equities, credit and emerging market debt) in the last few months, there was no further appetite to increase the level of risk.
+After solid Growth stays in positive territory despite mounting performances of most risky assets (equities, credit and emerging market debt) in the last few aloom months, there was no further appetite to increase the level of risk.
 Moreover, the deterioration in asset valuations raised the question of tactically reducing the risk stance.
 However, the economic environment and our outlook did not provide enough ground for moving into "disinclination" level.
 While global growth continues to decelerate due to the negative cyclical momentum, domestic demand remains firm and keeps growth in positive territory in most developed economies.
-Instead, we decided to take some profits and trim the exposure on some segments of the portfolio that had benefited the most from Federal Reserve and European Central Bank support.
+Opportunity to trim holding Instead, we decided to take some profits and trim the exposure on some segments of the and take profits portfolio that had benefited the most from Federal Reserve and European Central Bank support.
 This was undertaken in credit and emerging market debt allocations.
 However, the profit-taking has not fundamentally altered the overall balance of the portfolio.
 The duration scoring remains also at "mild disinclination".
-There is still a risk of higher interest rates in the scenario of positive surprises on the macroeconomic front.
+There is still a risk of higher interest Lower for longer rates in the scenario of positive surprises on the macro-economic front.
 However, we believe this risk remains low given structural headwinds on inflation dynamics, a "low for longer" interest rates regime and the potential downside risks to global growth.

-" The risk stance has been kept stable at "mild disinclination" but we are taking some profits on some riskier segments of the fixed income world (credit especially) that kept rallying with valuations becoming more and more expensive. "

-> - Maurice Haran 🔻

-Printed from https://www.syzgroup.com/en/insights/our-monthly-view-asset-allocation-august-2019 Saturday, September 13th 2025 - 09:41

-Equity markets

-European, Chinese and Japanese equity markets are scored at "mild disinclination" while US and emerging markets broad exposure is one notch higher at "mild preference".

-Within the UK equity market, as no-deal Brexit risk rises again, we express a clear preference for UK-listed multi-national exporters.
-They would be less affected by domestic developments and could benefit from a weaker British pound over domestic companies who could suffer from a hard Brexit scenario and/or sustained political uncertainty.
+The risk stance has been kept stable at "mild disinclination" but we are taking some profits on some riskier segments of the fixed income world (credit especially) that kept rallying with valuations becoming more and more expensive.
+Maurice Harari Equity markets No-deal Brexit risk stalks European, Chinese and Japanese equity markets are scored at "mild disinclination" while US markets and emerging markets broad exposure is one notch higher at "mild preference".
+Within the UK equity market, as no-deal Brexit risk rises again, we express a clear preference Currency could act as for UK-listed multi-national exporters.
+They would be less affected by domestic developments tailwind for exporters and could benefit from a weaker British pound over domestic companies who could suffer from a hard Brexit scenario and/or sustained political uncertainty.
 Moreover, we still prefer not to express too strong sectors bias, neither with defensives or cyclicals, as no sectors stand out in terms of both valuations and earnings momentum.

-However, we are still keen on high dividend stocks, as they should be less at risk of a temporary interest rates repricing and also offer a real medium-to-long-term alternative to a low-rate environment.
+High dividends appeal in However, we are still keen on high dividend stocks, as they should be less at risk of a low-rate world However, we are still keen on high dividend stocks, as they should be less at risk of a temporary interest rates repricing and also offer a real medium-to-long-term alternative to a low-rate environment.